CivicVision/civicvision.github.io/source/blog/en/2015-06-20-convex-polygon-offset.html.md

 vNormalized = (v) -> vScale(1/vNorm(v), v)
 ```

 Now the basic idea for offsetting convex polygons is to duplicate every vertex and move it into the direction of the edge's normal vector.
 If the vertices are sorted clock-wise we obtain the normals by simply rotating the edge counter-clockwise by 90 degrees and then scaling the resulting vector to length 1.
-We obtain the rounded corners by drawing an arc with a radius equal to the offset using standart [SVG path features](http://www.w3.org/TR/SVG/paths.html#PathDataEllipticalArcCommands).
-The desired behavior can be implemented by creating a custom interpolation function for d3's standart path generator `d3.svg.line`.
+We obtain the rounded corners by drawing an arc with a radius equal to the offset using standard [SVG path features](http://www.w3.org/TR/SVG/paths.html#PathDataEllipticalArcCommands).
+The desired behavior can be implemented by creating a custom interpolation function for d3's standard path generator `d3.svg.line`.
 This is what it will look like:

 <svg id='three' width=400 height=400>
   <defs>